yunojuno-archive/django-inbound-email/README.rst

 Things it will do:

 -  Parse HTTP requests into EmailMultiAlternatives objects
--  Pluggable backends (SendGrid and Mailgun currently supported)
+-  Pluggable backends (SendGrid, Mailgun and Mandrill currently supported)
 -  Handle character encodings properly
 -  Handle attachments, including if they are too large